1. Help Center

 • A low volume threshold (e.g., 1 or 2) triggers alerts even for small datasets.

-• A high volume threshold limits alerts to large datasets, focusing on more impactful anomalies.
+• A high volume threshold limits alerts to large datasets, ensuring only impactful anomalies are flagged.

 3. Adding Filters

-Filters allow you to narrow down the data considered for anomaly detection.
-You can create and apply filters to focus on specific metrics, dimensions, or conditions.
+Filters allow you to narrow down the data used for anomaly detection so you can focus on specific metrics, dimensions, or conditions.

-2. Click Add Filter and define the filtering criteria.
+2. Click Add Filter and define your criteria (e.g., region, product category, or time range).

 4. Importing Filters